svachaj/sambar-wall/README.md

 https://registrace.stenakladno.cz/

+This application is designed for registration for climbing wall courses and camps in Kladno.
+It serves as a pilot project from which I would like to develop an open-source registration platform for courses and similar events.
+For now, it is available only in Czech localization.

 ## Important note

 This application uses MSSQL as its database because it is a replacement for an existing interface to an older version of the application and is therefore tightly bound to MSSQL.
 Based on this application, a general template will be created, which should include an ORM to make everything more flexible.